You are finally going to Universal Studios Singapore and you want to make this THE. BEST. TRIP. EVER! But you don’t know where to start.

 Any day of the year is a good time to come.

 But if you want to avoid crowds, take note that the Park is busiest on the weekends and during the March, June, September and December school holidays.

-The trade-off of going on a weekday is that you might miss Hollywood Dreams Parade and Lake Hollywood Spectacular pyrotechnics show.
+The trade-off of going on a weekday is that you might miss the Hollywood Dreams Light Up Parade and Fireworks Spectacular.
 (See the Visitor Info calendar for when the two shows are on, and when there are extended hours for the Park.)

 If you’ve got your tickets, come early, even an hour before park opens.
 If you’ve already bought tickets online as we suggested above, grab the obligatory photos with the Universal Globe (less likely to be photobombed).

 If you are lucky and are here with your family, you may even be picked as the day’s ‘Opening Family’.
 You’ll be part of the opening ceremony for that day, as well as get some additional perks for being chosen.